fygar256/general-assembler-axx/README.md

 :
 ```

-instruction cannot be omitted. error_patterns can be omitted. binary_list cannot be omitted.
+Instruction is not optional.
+Error_patterns is optional.
+Binary_list is not optional.

-instruction, error_patterns, and binary_list should be separated by `::`.
+Instruction, error_patterns, and binary_list should be separated by `::`.

 for ex. (x86_64)